Queen mary's library in the 21st century

 Sixth Form pupils also have access to St Andrews University Library, which is just a few minutes' walk from the school campus.

 Mary Queen of Scots is said to have visited St Andrews three times between 1560 and 1565.
 The English ambassador to the court of Elizabeth I, Randolph, wrote that he had been invited to ‘sup’ with the Queen in a merchant’s house in St Andrews and to watch her ‘shoot at the butts’ (archery) with the Duke of Moray in a private garden.
 This house is the only house at that time to fit the description given.

-The room which the famous monarch stayed in remains on display.
-With many original features on display, stepping into this room offers a fascinating glimpse into the life of one of Scotland's most famous characters.
+The room in which the famous monarch stayed remains on display.
+With many original features preserved, stepping into 'Queen Mary's Bedroom' offers a fascinating glimpse into the life of one of Scotland's most famous characters.

 Read more about the history of St Leonards.